 Always make sure you are dealing with a reputable credit provider who is registered in terms of the NCA

-Consolidate your credit card and retail accounts with a personal loan.
-By choosing a longer, repayment period with fixed instalments, you'll only have one, more manageable, monthly payment to make and an improved cash-flow.
+Consolidate your credit with a personal loan, or with a debt consolidation loan.
+A debt consolidation loan handles the admin of paying your chosen creditors directly for the debt you want to settle.
+By choosing a longer, repayment period with fixed instalments, you’ll only have one, more manageable, monthly payment to make and an improved cash-flow.

 When you're looking to buy a vehicle from a private seller, with no dealer involved you may need specialised financing.
 Private Vehicle Finance is a loan granted to you for this purpose and is secured against the vehicle you are buying.
 The great advantage of this product is that, being secured, the rates charged are significantly lower than those offered on personal loans.